Madison County License Hearing Guide

 What It Is

-Separate from Criminal Court: It's essential to reiterate that the ALR hearing is a civil proceeding, completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly impact the criminal case, and vice-versa.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding, separate and distinct from the criminal charges you face.
+The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.

-Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the state has sufficient evidence to suspend your license based on the circumstances of your arrest.
+- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Tennessee Department of Safety had sufficient legal grounds to suspend your license.

-Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, not "beyond a reasonable doubt" as required in a criminal trial.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare